polgarp/polgarp.github.io/_posts/9am26/2023-05-08-1-on-1s-strengthening-the-team-with-coaching.md

 Besides the people issues and the fact that it's on 1-on-1s where great people managers shine (and bad ones burn), two underappreciated aspects contribute to the challenge.
 Most design leaders are not trained as coaches and how 1-on-1 helps in building the team.

 First, about coaching.
 The weekly 1-on-1 might be not the place where most designers get their first exposure to coaching, but it's definitely where most design leaders need to step into the role of coaches.
 Coaching should be the default behavior, as even in the most flat teams, the manager is the boss.
-The job is to get the most out of their team.
+The job is to get the most out of the team.

 This is not a guide about coaching.
 But in short, it helps to get the right outcomes, and it also helps to build the team and grow the team members to deliver more and better.
 In the end, with team members we are not talking about resources, but people whose strengths and weaknesses should be acknowledged, and who need help to grow beyond their limits.